macias/Skila/README.md

 ## Building

-To compile Skila please use Visual Studio 2017 or compatible tool.
+To compile Skila please use Visual Studio 2017 or compatible tool, the minimum platform is .Net 4.7.
 Also download Naive Language Tools from https://sourceforge.net/projects/naivelangtools/.